Notification Service Website - The Companies

 Including the company's trading symbol allows you to quickly search the

-list of companies if you are more familiar with the company's symbol than
+list of companies if you are more familiar with the company's symbol

-its common stock trading symbol "MITT".
+common stock trading symbol "MITT".

-To search The Companies list for the common stock
+To search The Companies list for the common stock trading

-trading symbol of the issuing company, just use your web browser's Find
+symbol of the issuing company, just use your web browser's Find

 function (located under your browser's Edit menu).